Welcome Blessings!

 Recognizing Different Writing Styles

 Would you interpret a poem the same way you interpret a legal document?
 Probably not.
-The Bible is made up of different genres—history, poetry, prophecy, wisdom literature, and epistles.
+The Bible comprises different genres—history, poetry, prophecy, wisdom literature, and epistles.

 So, literary context is the information about the genre and structure of the writing and the literary devices and techniques used by the author.
 This context helps us understand the style and purpose of the Bible verses and how they fit into the overall message and theme of the book or section.